Deferred benefits

 If you decide to keep your Age65 benefits with us until age 65, we’ll write to you again, at least four months before you reach your 65th birthday with details of these benefits.

 Once you reach age 55, you can choose to take your benefits early, but they will be reduced because they are likely to be paid for longer.
 You can apply for early payment of your Age60 benefits, Age65 benefits, or both.
+The government is increasing the earliest age you can take your benefits from 55 to 57 with effect from 6 April 2028.

 You may also be able to take your benefits early, at any time, due to ill health.
 In that case, there is no reduction for early payment.